trickstercache/trickster/docs/new-changed-1.1.md

 ### Distributed Tracing Configuration

 The `[tracing]` section of the Trickster TOML config specification has changed slightly, and is incompatible with a v1.0 config.
 If you use the tracing feature, be sure to check the [example.conf](../cmd/trickster/conf/example.conf) and adjust yours accordingly.

+## Known Issues w/ v1.1 Beta

+### Zipkin

+- Exported Zipkin traces do not include custom-configured tags
+- Zipkin implementation currently works with the OpenZipkin but not Jaeger Collector's Zipkin-compatible endpoints